 “You’re right, you don’t.
 But you do know it is upsetting.
 And it is upsetting the hearts of everybody in the Pride Lands.
 You may not know what it is, but it still is.
 This world, it is full of many such things.
 And these things, a king must face.
 It is the test that has been set for you, Simba.”

 It’s hard not to see this as partially referring to the Nobodies, which are essentially “nothing” but are still impacting the world.
 In spite of Yen Sid’s label, they still “are.”
 Interesting.

 At the elephant graveyard, the hyenas pretend to know something about the ghost even though, as you’ll see, they really don’t.
 They then lead you on a not-so-merry chase, the Chase Boss to end all chase bosses.
 The hyenas don’t (or barely even) attack during this battle, simply circling around while you smash into them with Running Tackle and combos.
-While I appreciate the idea behind the fight (it can be fun at first) it goes on too long with little-to-no variety.
+While I appreciate the idea behind the fight, and it can be fun at first, it goes on too long with little-to-no variety.

 The hyenas reveal they know nothing at all after the battle, calling into question why they just subjected themselves to a one-sided beating just to mildly irritate you (Kingdom Hearts and Final Fantasy occasionally forget that you’re actually hurting people with heavy sticks and swords).
 But it all turns out for the best for them, as Scar’s ghost appears they use it to taunt Simba as a “fraidy cat.”
 The ghost even talks here, finally scaring Simba away.